openmusic-project/openmusic/BUILD.md

 - The font files must still be installed in the target system.
 An install-maker tools can be used to perform the whole installation on user machines (create Desktop/Start menu short-cuts, install fonts...).
 See for instance [Install Creator](https://www.clickteam.com/install-creator-2).

+### Delivering on Linux ###

+ The file `build/linux/Makefile` is set up to build and deliver an OM image from the sources according to the comments above.

+  Most things should be straightforward.
+You may need to tweak the path to your lispworks executable, and ensure the resulting delivered OM-image file complies with the current version number in the sources etc.

+  Along with the usual Makefile targets are also `"make dist"`, `"make distclean"` and `"make tar-dist"`.
+Running `"make"`, then `"make dist"` will leave you with all necessary sources and image files inside $DISTDIR (usually `/tmp/OM/BUILD`)